 Princess Party: DIY Giant Storybook Tutorial.
-Here’s an easy tutorial for making a large storybook prop or backdrop piece for your princess party.
-Be sure to also check out the Crown Activity, Castle Tutorial and Poison Candied Apple tips.
+Here’s an easy tutorial for making a large storybook prop or backdrop for your princess party.
+This easy project gives you everything you need to create a fun book prop for your party.

 Looking for more princess party ideas?
 Check out this princess party, this Disney inspired princess party, these princess party games, this Frozen princess party, these princess dress ideas and this princess crown tutorial!

 My daughter was adamant that she wanted “HER princesses” to be the theme of her party.
 She is very opinionated about parties, especially her own.
 I guess it comes with the territory when you have a party planning mom:)

 In trying to create the perfect princess party palooza for her, I really wanted to focus on something unique.

 There are tons of princess parties out there, each one special and unique.
 We opted for the princess stories themselves to be the focal point of the princess party.
 Each princess’ story is woven through the party decor, food, colors, etc.

 It made sense to me to have an actual storybook be the center of the table.
 So we (ok, my handy, crafty husband) made a giant storybook to display.